General Disease Reporting

 Generic form to be used by healthcare providers to make a disease report if not currently reporting through PA-NEDSS or by phone

-To make an IMMEDIATE notification to the Health Department after hours (including evenings, weekends and holidays), please contact Montgomery County Police Radio at (610) 275-1222 and ask to speak to the person on-call for the Health Department.
+To make an IMMEDIATE notification to the Office of Public Health after hours (including evenings, weekends and holidays), please contact Montgomery County Police Radio at (610) 275-1222 and ask to speak to the person on-call for the Health Department.

 Centers for Disease Control and Prevention (CDC)